Non-Ferrous Metal Recycling

 • Lightweight – Generally speaking, non-ferrous metals are lighter than ferrous metals, which makes them ideal for applications where the combination of high strength and low weight are necessary, such is in airplane bodies and radiator cores.

-COMMONLY RECYCLED NON-FERROUS METALS
+what are some COMMONLY RECYCLED NON-FERROUS METALS?

 Aluminum, copper and brass are the most commonly recycled non-ferrous metals, mostly because they’re often used in common consumer items.